-1. With the board shut down but power supply still connected, remove the 3 V coin battery (CR2032) and replace with a new battery, see "XB2J1 Battery" on page 11.
+With the board shut down but power supply still connected, remove the 3 V coin battery (CR2032) and replace with a new battery, see "XB3J1 Battery" on page 11.

-There is a risk of explosion if the lithium battery is replaced by an incorrect type.
-Warning: Dispose of used batteries according to the vendor's instructions.

-Note: CMOS batteries rarely go bad, but a good indication that one is bad is that after unplugging the system and plugging it in again, you have to restore your BIOS settings and system time.
-This will occur every time power is removed from the power supply.
+- Warning: There is a risk of explosion if the lithium battery is replaced by an incorrect type.
+Dispose of used batteries according to the vendor's instructions. - Note: CMOS batteries rarely go bad, but a good indication of a bad battery is when you have to restore your BIOS settings and system time after unplugging the system and plugging it in again.
+This occurs every time power is removed from the power supply.